AnjaliSandip/FastIceFlo/README.md

 Table 2.
 Optimal combination of damping parameter $\gamma$,  non-linear viscosity relaxation scalar $\theta_{\mu}$ and relaxation $\theta_v$  to maintain the linear scaling and solution stability for the glacier model configurations and DoFs listed below.

+# Conduct high-spatial-resolution ice-sheet flow simulations on CPUs
+We compared the CUDA C PT implementation with the Krylov subspace method relying on biconjugate gradient with block Jacobi pre-conditioner (bcgsl/bjacobi).
+The chosen CPU architecture was a 64-bit 18-core Intel Xeon Gold 6140 processor with 192 GB of RAM per node.
+CPU-based multi-core MPI-parallelized ice-sheet flow simulations were executed on two CPU processors, all 36 cores enabled.

 In order to assess the performance of the memory-bound PT algorithm on Ampere A100 SXM4 featuring 80GB on-board memory, we employ the effective memory throughput metric  ${\bf T}_{eff}$.
 The results are listed below:

 | DoFs |  Jakobshavn Isbrae (GB/s)  | DoFs | Pine Island Glacier (GB/s)|